 Their problem with Sargent?
-He voted against the Gun in Parks bill last year.
+He voted against the Gun in Parks bill in 2014.

 Sargent barely survived the attempt to “primary” him, winning his seat by a margin of only 255 votes, but he seems to have learned his lesson.
 This year, of course, he has defended and spoken in favor of the guns in parks bill, despite its confusing language and the fact that no one seems to understand exactly what it means.